yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 | SQL DB  | [1 hr (auto) / 30 sec (manual)](https://docs.microsoft.com/en-us/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview)   |  [5 sec](https://docs.microsoft.com/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview)  |
 |         |     |     |

-\* Time to start secondary web app and for endpoint failover via Traffic Manager or Front Door health probes
+\* Time to start secondary web app and for endpoint failover via Traffic Manager or Front Door health probes.

 *How is backup implemented and executed?*

--  The Web App is stateless, hence backup does not apply
+-  The Web App is stateless, hence backup does not apply.

 -  Both SQL Database and SQL Managed Instance use SQL Server technology to create full backups every week, differential backups every 12-24 hours, and transaction log backups every 5 to 10 minutes.
 The frequency of transaction log backups is based on the compute size and the amount of database activity.

 -  When you restore a database, the service determines which full, differential, and transaction log backups need to be restored.

--  These backups enable database restore to a point in time within the configured retention period.
+-  These backups enable databases to restore to a point in time within the configured retention period.
 The backups are stored as RA-GRS storage blobs that are replicated to a paired region for protection against outages impacting backup storage in the primary region.

 -  If your data protection rules require that your backups are available for an extended time (up to 10 years), you can configure long-term retention for both single and pooled databases.

 - For full details, see [Automated backups - Azure SQL Database & SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/database/automated-backups-overview).

-## Pricing
+### Pricing

-**Question**

-Provide an estimate of the costs associated with each aspect of your solution.
+1. Provide an estimate of the costs associated with each aspect of your solution.

--  Be sure to cover all aspects of the design, including the primary site, DR solution, backup solution, VPN, and monitoring costs
+-  Be sure to cover all aspects of the design, including the primary site, DR solution, backup solution, VPN, and monitoring costs.
--  Include a comparison of the IaaS solution and the PaaS solution
+-  Include a comparison of the IaaS solution and the PaaS solution.
 -  Have you included all appropriate cost-saving measures?

 **Solution**